aplosdev/docs/pages/guide/index.md

 ---

-- If you want **ActivityPub**: inside your blog post, add the following inside frontmatter:
+- If you want **ActivityPub**: inside your article/post, add the following inside frontmatter:

 ```yaml
 comments: activitypub